belle2/basf2/online_book/fundamentals/hep_analyses.rst

 .. admonition:: Question
     :class: exercise stacked

+    What are possible reasons for the tracking algorithms to occasionally find apparent tracks that are not associated with real particles, known as *fakes*?

+.. admonition:: Hint
+    :class: toggle xhint stacked

+    Take a good look at the left event display on the left side in :numref:`fig:reconstruction-trackfinding`.
+This is a relatively clean event and we might get much more hits from beam-induced :ref:`backgrounds
+    <backgrounds>`.

+.. admonition:: Solution
+    :class: toggle solution

+    With high numbers of hits from beam-induced backgrounds and resulting high occupancies, the track finding faces a combinatorial challenge: Of the exponential number of possible combinations of hits, it has to find those that correspond to trajectories of real particles.
+But there's many wrong combinations of hits that might look like tracks originating from the interaction point and sometimes, they are miss-identified as tracks.
+These wrong combinations can include both hits from backgrounds or from particles originating from the primary event.

+    Reconstructed tracks that are caused by an individual beam-background particle are also called fakes.
+However, they are relatively easy to reject because they don't originate from the interaction point and have typically high boosts along the beam-axis.
+But their sheer high number relative to hits from signal tracks is among the things that make tracking at Belle II challenging.

+.. admonition:: Question
+    :class: exercise stacked

     Now assuming reconstruction takes exactly twice as long as simulation and simulation still takes 1 second and we can buy one CPU/hour for $0.025 in a commercial cloud as above.